When you think of progesterone most of us are conditioned to think that it causes weight loss.

 The problem comes from understanding this balance and how to achieve it using supplements and creams.

-You can think of estrogen (including estrone, estradiol and estriol) as growth hormones.
+You can think of estrogens (including estrone, estradiol, and estriol) as growth hormones.

-Progesterone, on the other hand, helps counteract these effects from estrogen.
+Progesterone, on the other hand, helps counteract these effects of estrogen (1).

 So even though most women gain some weight during their menstrual cycle, that weight is lost once your hormones even themselves out.

 So how does weight fit into this picture?

 What I’ve just described is how the system is SUPPOSED to work, but that doesn’t mean that it works this way in every person.

 Most women (at least in the United States) have trouble with too LITTLE progesterone and too MUCH estrogen.